nicknguyen-cs/Reference-Fetcher/README.md

 ## Example Response

+The parent entries have a bit more details due to the nature of an existing api call provided by the management API.
+Child references have less information because they are found through logic and not the API.
 Below is an example of the JSON response you might receive when fetching references:

 ```json
 [